dabosch/gufi-pTx-2023/docs/index.md

 Recommendations for hotels will soon be added [here](Accomodation.md).

 ## Registration Fees
-Participation will be free of charge for all invited members of `GUFI&friends`.
+Registration for members of `GUFI&friends` is free of charge.
+Note that we cannot host more than 2-3 visitors from each site.
-Participants are expected to pay for their own accomodation and travel.
-While some food is provided during the day, the dinner/social event at the end of day 1 will have to be paid by those participants who wish to join.
+Participants are responsible for their own accommodation and travel costs.
+Some meals will be provided during the conference, but most meals are not included.
+The dinner/social event at the end of day 1 is optional and must be paid for by those who wish to attend.